You are here: Home

 Independence Pass is a stunning, meandering stretch of wilderness.
 It’s one of the most scenic drives in Colorado, the ribbon of highway winding through groves of aspens, big stretches of meadows and up and over great walls of granite.
-As a climbing area, the Pass boasts relatively short approaches, stellar rock and a large variety of impressive climbs, all in a true alpine setting.
+As a climbing area, Independence Pass Rock Climbing boasts relatively short approaches, stellar rock and a large variety of impressive climbs, all in a true alpine setting.

 Climbing Season